Lawrence Schovanec

-Lawrence E. Schovanec (born November 14, 1952) is an American mathematician and academic administrator and the current President of Texas Tech University.
-He began his career in academia at Texas Tech in 1982, and has served the institution as president since August 1, 2016.
+Lawrence E. Schovanec (born November 14, 1952) is an American mathematician and academic administrator.
+He is the current President of Texas Tech University.

+He began his career in academia at Texas Tech in 1982 and has served the institution as president since August 1, 2016.

 Schovanec earned his bachelor's degree from Phillips University, a master's degree from Texas A&M University, and a Ph.D in mathematics from Indiana University.

 Schovanec is originally from Oklahoma, where he was raised on a farm.
 He has two sons.